Parthenium hysterophorus: Allelopathy

 P. hysterophorus is an allelopathic plant.
 Such plants produce growth-inhibiting chemicals that can positively or negatively affect the growth of other plants around them.
 Invasive species tend to have a negative allelopathic effect, causing the arrest of growth for the native plants.
 Pasture growth, fruit setting in crops, and forage production are all negatively affected by the allelopathic chemicals that the weed releases.
 Such allelopathic chemicals for P. hysterophorus include many phenolic acid derivatives and a sesquiterpene lactone called parthenin.
 While parthenin is amongst many chemicals released by P. hysterophorus to be pinned as the most responsible for plant growth inhibition, it is also a severe irritant and allergen.
 Exposure to the parthenin in the plant can cause contact dermatitis in both plants and animals.
 The Parthenium pollen grains frequently trigger pollen allergies.
 If ingested, it can cause respiratory illness side effects such as hay fever, asthma, burning and blisters, breathlessness, choking, and allergic rhinitis in humans.
 For animals, side effects can include alopecia, pruritus, diarrhea, and anorexia.
-It can also is responsible for bitter milk disease in livestock when their fodder is contaminated with Parthenium leaves.
+It can also be responsible for bitter milk disease in livestock when their fodder is contaminated with Parthenium leaves.
 Among other allelopathic effects of the species, the presence of grains inhibits fruit set in tomato, brinjal, beans, and a number of other crop plants.